hypnguyen1209/ming/README.md

 r.Get("/user/{name}", generalHandler)    // Lower priority - matches /user/john but not /user/profile
 ```

 This priority system ensures that the most appropriate handler is always selected for each request.
+The radix tree implementation automatically handles these priority rules during route registration and lookup.

+Unlike hash map-based routers that require full string comparisons, Ming's radix tree performs character-by-character matching, allowing for early termination and more efficient handling of similar routes with different parameters.

 ### Route Conflict Resolution